kokoko3k/koko-aio-slang/docs-ng.md

         Higher negative values -> more glow : brighter colors expands over darker ones.
         Higher positive values -> means blur: all the colors are blurred.
         0.0 means no blur, no glow.
-    Blur NTSC artifacts more
-        When NTSC artifacts emulation is enabled, this option will let you blur them more, this would help to selectively blur things like waterfalls in Sonic 2.
-        The value you set it will be subtracted from glow horizontal sharpness.
-    Blur less NTSC artifacts (min treshold)
-        In relation to the previous setting, this allow to blur only the most prominent artifacts.
-    Show NTSC artifacts mask (debug)
-        This will help you to set the previous 2 values as it will show only the artifacts that will modify the blur.

 **Tate mode:**<br>
     Rotates mask and scanlines by 90°<br>